 Mostly surrounded by countryside, farming is still an important part of production in the area.
-This is especially showcased by the large tower of Saltå Kvarn that is visible for anyone driving by along the highway E4.
+This is especially showcased by the large tower of Saltå Kvarn that is visible to anyone driving along highway E4.

 A Short History of Järna

 Järna has for a long time been divided into two parishes: Ytterjärna and Överjärna.
 These parishes were established already during the Middle Ages.
-Järna’s inhabitants did for centuries focus on farming, transport, and to accommodate sailors.
+Järna’s inhabitants did for centuries focus on farming, transport, and accommodating sailors.

-The anthroposophy movement established themselves in Järna during the 1930’s.
+The anthroposophy movement established itself in Järna during the 1930s.
 The movement has impacted their surroundings.
 Järna is since known for being one of few places in Sweden with local outbreaks of measles and rubella.

 Things to Do and See in Järna

 There is a limited number of sights in the center of Järna.
 However, the sights can still be considered important for the development of the locality.
 Here you can find the Överjärna Church dating back to the 12th century as well as Järna Station which opened in 1861 and today is a stop for commuter trains between Gnesta and Södertälje.
 Except for these, there are several culturally important buildings and remains in the many nature reserves around Järna.

 Moraåns Dalgång Nature Reserve

 Along the valley of the river Moraån is a 68-hectare large nature reserve.
 The reserve protects a for Järna important natural and cultural area and covers both forests and grazed fields.
 Over a hundred ancient remains have been registered within the reserve and the white-tailed eagle is known to wander up along the river from the sea.